25th May, 2022

 To understand, let's start at the end and work our way backwards (hindsight is a wonderful thing!).

 Blue (crocidolite) and brown (amosite) asbestos were banned in 1985.
+These were considered the most dangerous types of asbestos used in the UK.

 So why was asbestos used in the first place, and what happened to get it banned?